 - Many microdosers claim a boost in creativity and access to novel ideas.

-- Enhanced ability to think outside the box and foster innovative thinking.
+- This may include an enhanced ability to think outside the box and foster innovative thinking.

 4. Improved Focus and Concentration

-- Microdosing may help individuals maintain focus, leading to increased productivity and reduced distractibility.
+- Microdosing may help individuals maintain focus, increasing productivity and reducing distractibility.

 - Anecdotal reports suggest that microdosing may assist in overcoming habits such as smoking or excessive alcohol consumption.